 4) Networking opportunities: The conference itself is one giant networking opportunity.
 Just being there resulted in several new business contacts and two exciting new projects that I’ll be blogging about as soon as they are “officially confirmed.”

 5) Sessions: All the sessions I went to were interesting and informative.
 But there were a couple of sessions that were absolutely brilliant!
 And if you’ve read my blog before, you know “brilliant” is not a word I throw around lightly.

 Even though I’m not a literary translator, I was particularly impressed with Daniel Hahn’s session on literary translation.
 That session simply blew my mind; but at the same time, listening to Daniel made me grateful I’m a legal translator and don’t have to worry about things like rhythm and rhyme.

 I also loved Chris Durban’s session on strategic issues pertaining to translation.
 As usual, Chris challenged us to leave our comfort zones and strive to do better on several levels from how we run our business to how we develop our translation and writing skills.
-With all the insta-gurus deceiving translators into thinking that all you need to succeed is a “positive attitude” and a “polished image” (one cannot just make this stuff up!), Chris’ view is always refreshing.

 I also loved both of “adorkable” Amanda Williams’ sessions.
 Her session on international trade was fascinating.
 I had no idea how much work goes into shipping things from one country to another or what an interesting area of opportunity it is for translators.